aayzaa/checkers-ai/README.md

 At all stages, I tested the bot making it play against online bots.
 There were some losses, since some of the bots online are using a more refined version of minimax (implementing better evaluation rules) or by using some sort of montecarlo algorithm.
 Regardless of that, I was happy to see that some bots lost against the one I created, specially as I increased the deepthness of the search.

-_PS: I thought that it would be a good idea to try the bot against myself, but I stopped after I lost 10 games in a row...
-So I sticked with the online bots 🙂._
+_PS: I thought that it would be a good idea to try the bot against myself, but I lost 5 games in a row...
+So I decided to stick with the online bots 🙂._

 ## Experiment 🔬